Skip to Content

 Conclusion

-A motorhome is a home we drive.
+A motorhome is a home you drive.
 It may be a full-time home or a part-time home.
 It may be a weekend home during the summer only.
 It may travel anywhere from thousands of miles a year or just a few hundred.
-But it’s a home containing our personal possessions, and it’s a vehicle sharing the road with a lot of other people – people who are distracted with a lot on their minds, changing lanes with phones and burgers in their hands. ????????????♂️
+But it’s a home containing your personal possessions, and it’s a vehicle sharing the road with a lot of other people – people who are distracted with a lot on their minds, changing lanes with phones and burgers in their hands.

 Accidents happen, and covering your investment is a reasonable endeavor, especially when motorhome insurance cost is a fairly insignificant expense relative to the cost of the motorhome.